TJEgbert/GameDatabase/README.md

 Exception

 If you receive a message “Please go to the GitHub repository and follow the instructions from the 'Exception' section thank you”.
-Please send an email spitfirealucard109@gmail.com with the text from the error_log and a short description of what was going on.
+Please send an email spitfirealucard109@gmail.com with a title Game Database Error and the text from the error_log and a short description of what was going on.
 This will be an ongoing project I will be working on so I would be grateful if you would let me know of any errors.

 To find the error_log of the .exe follow this path GameDatabase\bin\x86\Debug\net6.0-windows\